-IX.
-Media Ride longs

-- A. Occasionally, members of the press, radio or television media may be authorized by the appropriate division commander to ride along in a patrol unit.
+- IX.
+Media Ride longs - A. Occasionally, members of the press, radio or television media may be authorized by the appropriate division commander to ride along in a patrol unit.
 When this occurs, the following will apply: - 1.
-Law enforcement's authority to enter a residence, business or area does not apply to media members. - No photos may be taken on private property, nor may news media representatives enter private property without the specific expressed consent of the property owner or his/her designee. - 3.
-Each member of the media riding along shall be admonished reference #l and #2 prior to riding. - X. Locating Deputies Who Do Not Respond To Their Radio - A. It will not be assumed that a deputy who fails to respond to his or her radio is merely being inattentive and is not actually in danger or in some way incapacitated. - B. The following steps will be taken when a patrol unit fails to respond after three (3) requests from ECB: - The patrol supervisor of the deputy who does not answer his or her radio will immediately notify the Department Commander of the situation.
-The Field Patrol Sergeant will provide the Department Commander with the missing deputy's name, patrol vehicle number, and any information regarding the last known location of the deputy. - 2.
-If available, the MDC's mapping function shall be used by the Field Patrol Sergeant, ECB, and other available patrol vehicles to locate the deputy. - 3.
-If it is know that the deputy has a cellular phone, the Field Patrol Sergeant will attempt to call the deputy. - 4.
-ECB will continue to attempt contact with the patrol unit at fiveminute intervals until the deputy responds, or the patrol unit is located.
+Law enforcement's authority to enter a residence, business or area does not apply to media members. - 2.
+No photos may be taken on private property, nor may news media representatives enter private property without the specific expressed consent of the property owner or his/her designee. - 3.
+Each member of the media riding along shall be admonished reference #1 and #2 prior to riding. - X. Locating Deputies Who Do Not Respond To Their Radio - A. It will not be assumed that a deputy who fails to respond to his or her radio is merely being inattentive and is not actually in danger or in some way incapacitated. - B. The following steps will be taken when a patrol unit fails to respond after three (3) requests from ECB: - 1.
+The Radio Dispatcher will notify the ECB Supervisor who will contact the field Patrol Sergeant.
+The field Patrol Sergeant will try to call the deputy by cellular phone to obtain their status. - 2.
+If the field Patrol Sergeant is unable to make contact with the deputy, the MDC's mapping function shall be used by the field Patrol Sergeant, ECB, and available patrol units to locate the deputy.
+At this point, The ECB Supervisor will notify the Department Commander of the situation. - 3.
+The dispatcher will continue to attempt contact with the deputy at two minute intervals until the deputy responds with their status, the field Patrol Sergeant is able to make contact by phone, or the deputy is located.

-- 5. Under the direction of the responsible Field Patrol Sergeant, a search will commence in an attempt to locate the missing unit.
+- 4. If after the fifth attempt to contact the deputy by radio is unsuccessful, the Radio Dispatcher will contact Control One to attempt contact with the deputy on Red Channel. - 5.
+If there is still no response from the deputy, under the direction of the responsible field Patrol Sergeant, a search will commence in an attempt to locate the missing deputy.
 Air support may be used at the discretion of the sergeant.
 If used, the air support unit will be provided with the patrol vehicle's unit number and last known location.
-The search will not cease until the deputy is located. - If the missing patrol unit is not located within thirty minutes of the first call, the division commander will be notified of the situation and Control One will be asked to put out a Red Channel broadcast. - 7.
-The responsible Field Patrol Sergeant will submit details of the incident, in writing, to the division commander before going off duty.
+The search will not cease until the deputy is located.
 SPECIAL EVENTS

-- A. Special Events are planned functions that require supplemental directed law enforcement services. - B. Requests for special event services may originate from a variety of sources, which include; other agencies, local law enforcement agencies and private organizations. - II.
-Request for Special Event Services - A. The promoter or agency representative will request supplemental enforcement services for a special event via a letter of request addressed to the appropriate division commander. - The request letter should include information on the type of event, date and times, special activities and the estimated attendance. - Request letters from county agencies will include the agency's billing information and an agreement to reimburse OCSD for services.
+- I. Introduction - A. Special Events are planned functions that require supplemental directed law enforcement services. - B. Requests for special event services may originate from a variety of sources, which include; other agencies, local law enforcement agencies and private organizations. - II.
+Request for Special Event Services - A. The promoter or agency representative will request supplemental enforcement services for a special event via a letter of request addressed to the appropriate division commander. - 1.
+The request letter should include information on the type of event, date and times, special activities and the estimated attendance. - 2.
+Request letters from county agencies will include the agency's billing information and an agreement to reimburse OCSD for services. - III.
+Preparation - A. When a request for special event services is approved by the division and/or bureau commander, the OCSD event sergeant (or designee) will meet with the event promoter or agency representative. - 1.
+During this meeting, information will be obtained that will determine staffing /equipment deployment level appropriate for the event. - 2.

-III.
-Preparation

-- A. When a request for special event services is approved by the division and/or bureau commander, the OCSD event sergeant (or designee) will meet with the event promoter or agency representative. - During this meeting, information will be obtained that will determine staffing /equipment deployment level appropriate for the event. - 2.
 To facilitate this process, a special event information worksheet will be utilized. - 3.
 As appropriate, the event sergeant will contact the law enforcement agency of the city or county where the event was last held.